 Example 7: Risk Diagram — Health Care

-This diagram was created in ConceptDraw PRO using the PDPC Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM using the PDPC Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 20 minutes creating this sample.

 This sample demonstrates the overall risk diagram that was created using all the information gathered from previous diagrams and tools.
 Together, these solutions will help you identify and act on any issues that might arise in your business!

-To get started you need ConceptDraw Office 2 and the “7 Management and Planning Tools” solution.
+To get started you need ConceptDraw OFFICE and the “7 Management and Planning Tools” solution.
 You can find the solution in the Management area of ConceptDraw Solution Park.
 Install the solution on your computer, using ConceptDraw STORE.

 Step 1.
 Explore the examples of the downloaded solution

-Open ”Seven Management and Planning Tools“ category in ConceptDraw PRO.
-Template Gallery and select any of template, at the bottom will be presented examples.
-Examples of solution diagrams the solution diagrams contained there are:
+Open ”Seven Management and Planning Tools“ solution and select any of the templates, there are examples presented at the bottom.
+Examples of the solution diagrams contained there are:

 Create your own documents using one of the provided templates.

-Affinity Diagram input in Management Area in ConceptDraw MINDMAP.
+Affinity Diagram input in Management Area in ConceptDraw DIAGRAM.

-Relations Diagram input in Management in ConceptDraw MINDMAP.
+Relations Diagram input in Management Area in ConceptDraw DIAGRAM.

-Prioritization Matrix Template in Seven Management and Planning Tools Category of ConceptDraw PRO.
-Template Gallery.
+Prioritization Matrix Template in Seven Management and Planning Tools Solution in ConceptDraw DIAGRAM.

 Root Cause Analysis Tree Diagram

-Root Cause Analysis Tree Diagram input in Management Area in ConceptDraw MINDMAP.
+Root Cause Analysis Tree Diagram input in Management Area in ConceptDraw DIAGRAM.

-Action Involvement Matrix Template in Seven Management and Planning Tools Category of ConceptDraw PRO.
-Template Gallery.
+Action Involvement Matrix Template in Seven Management and Planning Tools Solution in ConceptDraw DIAGRAM.

 PERT Chart output plugin in ConceptDraw PROJECT Reports.